The Lofoten Links Story

 The light at this time of year is quite extraordinary- a warm golden light that is very appealing for photographers

 And Lofoten is one of THE best, if not The best place in the world to view the Northern lights in all of their glory.
-In early September we saw the lights on 2 out of our 3 nights there.
+In early September we saw the lights on two out of our three nights there.
 Apparently this can occur from late August until early November

 Northern lights not your cup of tea?